Does Exposure to Natural Light Help Me Sleep?

 Our bodies are finely tuned to the natural rhythms of light and darkness, known as the circadian rhythm.
 This internal clock governs our sleep-wake cycle, hormone production, and various physiological processes.
 Exposure to natural light, particularly during the daytime, plays a pivotal role in regulating our circadian rhythm.
 When we're exposed to sunlight, specialized cells in our eyes called photoreceptors absorb light and send signals to the brain’s suprachiasmatic nucleus (SCN), the body's master clock.

 This triggers the suppression of melatonin, a hormone that promotes sleep, and stimulates the production of serotonin, a neurotransmitter associated with wakefulness and mood regulation.
-As a result, exposure to natural light during the day helps synchronize our internal clock, promoting alertness and vitality during waking hours and setting the stage for restful sleep at night.
+As a result, exposure to natural light during the day helps synchronize our internal clock, promoting alertness during waking hours and restful sleep at night.

 The Impact of Natural Light on Sleep Quality